47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 ## Page Layout and Menu Partial Layout

-This layout is useful when we want to have different web pages at the same `home` level but under the menu of the microsite.
+This layout is useful when we want to have different web pages at the same `home` level, but under the menu of the microsite.

 One example: